 Definition of Current Account vs Capital Account

-Current account: Current account mainly represents the inflow and outflow of goods and services in the economy.
+Current account: The current account mainly represents the economy’s inflow and outflow of goods and services.
 It is further decomposed into four sub-accounts.
-A current account is one of the components of BOP that deals with a trade of ‘goods’ & ‘services’ of one country with another.
+A current account is one of the components of BOP that deals with the trade of ‘goods’ & ‘services’ of one country with another.

 Capital account: Capital account represents the inflow and outflow of capital in the economy, made by public and private entities.
 It mainly depicts the foreign investment in domestic entities and domestic investment made in foreign entities.